mainechialpha/mainechialpha.github.io/activities.md

 ##### Thursday, September 10 @ 4PM

 Join us as we make a fun fall craft; decorative pumpkins wrapped in braided yarn!
 Feel free to bring your favorite yarn if you have some, but don’t worry- we will also have plenty to choose from!
-We will meet at the Hilltop Quad at 4PM.
+We will meet on the lawn behind the library at 4PM.

 [Register for Braided Pumpkins here!](https://forms.gle/ngZWYfdsSKeEc6ni7)